Advanced TEFL Certification Programmes

-- We issue the TEFL Trainer TEFL Certificate which is fully accredited and recognised worldwide. *Issued: upon completion of the teaching practice period, the 6 reflective diaries and the 6 final exams.
+- We issue the TEFL Trainer TEFL Certificate which is fully accredited and recognised worldwide.
+Issued: upon completion of the teaching practice period (or submission of 6 lesson plans), the 6 reflective diaries and the 6 final exams.

-- Complete written guidelines will be given to you on site (notably the TEFL Trainer induction booklet and further instructions).
+- Complete written guidelines will be given to you on-site and online (Student handbook and further instructions via email).